 - Meets and negotiates with vendors and contractors; monitors the progress of vendors or contractors as required

 - Parking Clerk - View MGL Chapter 90, Section 20A

-Every other Tuesday at 6:30 p.m. in the Selectmen's Meeting Room or as otherwise posted.
+2nd & 4th Tuesday of every month at 6:30 p.m. in the Selectmen’s Meeting Room or as otherwise posted.

 Municipal Vulnerability Action Grant Report